April 7, 2021

 Let’s put into context what a small website is.
 A smaller sized website consists of around 3-7 static pages in total with around 5-7 sections on each page.
 The content remains fairly consistent throughout the years with no continual changes to the content.

-A website that operates in this nature can go far in new layouts and explore animations that will add a personal touch to the user experience.
-The design is appropriate since it is less likely to need change therefore nothing will interfere with the animations nor the layout.
+A website that operates in this nature can go far in new layouts and explore interactive web design that will add a personal touch to the user experience.
+The design is appropriate since it is less likely to need change therefore nothing will interfere with the interactive web design nor the layout.
 Since the content stays relatively consistent the business is not looking to outgrow the website in 3-5 years.
 If designed tastefully the website will last much longer then that and will be a pleasant and interactive experience for users.

 More Reading Material